 The Entropy of It All

 With poor management of our healthy habits and professional obligations, chaos and anarchy may easily overtake our sanity.
-From there, it’s a slippery slope into heaps of unfulfilled commitments and promises both to ourselves and others.
-Advanced disorder puts what feels like the weight of the world on our shoulders and it can be really hard to make progress when you’re pulled in dozens of different directions.
+From there, it’s a slippery slope into heaps of unfulfilled commitments and promises to ourselves and others.
+Advanced disorder puts what feels like the weight of the world on our shoulders and it can be tough to make progress when you’re pulled in dozens of different directions.

 The KonMari Method

 Marie Kondo is an entrepreneur, an expert in decluttering, and a bestselling author of The Life-Changing Magic of Tidying: A simple, effective way to banish clutter forever.
 Marie loves physical mess.
 It’s because she knows how to deal with it effectively.

 When she is asked to restore order in a client’s house, she likes to introduce herself to the space first.
 She finds a spot, sits on her heels, closes her eyes, and connects with the house to understand what needs to be done.
 We know, it sounds a tad metaphysical but is this not mindfulness in its purest form?

 After that short mediation, Marie teaches her clients how to tidy by category rather than location.
 The drill is, that we begin with clothes, then we move on to books and papers, miscellaneous items, and finally, objects of sentimental value.
 Let’s say we’re dealing with our wardrobe.
 The KonMarie Method is to take all our clothes out and once we have a solid pile in the middle of the room, we start sorting it out according to items that spark joy in us (those we keep) and the ones we can discard.